 So even though they are learning to read, there are now elements of reading to learn as well.
 In my classes this is with second language learners, and it really is rewarding for both them and I to be able to read and discuss in a foreign language a subject they may not have full understanding of in their native language.
 It is the main reason I keep doing what I do.

-So How Can You Start Teaching Phonics Skills At Home
+Teaching Phonics Skills At Home

 It is better to split this into year groups, but as mentioned above it’s a guide, all students learn at different paces.
 All students have different levels of ability, focus and prior knowledge.
 You may be teaching it as a native language, or you may be teaching it as a second language, so feel free to mix up our advice below based on your circumstances.